museum

 65 Crutched Friars, EC3N 2ES

-Join us for a hard-hat visit exploring the literal foundations of Britain's first permanent Migration Museum, opening in the City of London in 2027/8.
+Join us for a one-hour walking tour of the City of London, starting at the site of the Migration Museums future home.
 Find out about our 12-year journey to build Britain’s missing museum, our exciting plans for our permanent home, and discover some of the rich migration histories that surround the site.

 Aldgate, Aldgate East, Bank, Monument, Tower Gateway, Tower Hill